Eleanor Parker: Later films, and transition into television and theatre

 Parker supported Frank Sinatra in the popular comedy A Hole in the Head (1959).
 She returned to MGM for Home from the Hill (1960), co-starring with Robert Mitchum, then took over Lana Turner's role of Constance Rossi in Return to Peyton Place, a 1961 sequel to the hit 1957 film.
 It was made by 20th Century Fox which produced Madison Avenue (1961) with Parker.

 In 1960, she made her TV debut.
 "I look for the quality story and for parts that I think will be good or fun.
 People told me I was crazy to do Hole in the Head and Home from the Hill, but both those pictures appealed to me.
 I did enough of the bad ones (films), while I was under contract – because I was being told to do them.
 That's the problem with being under contract.
 You do the pictures, or be suspended.
 Now, I don't want to work unless I have faith in the part.
 This has nothing to do with wanting to be famous, or anything like that.
 It's just that I love acting."

 In the early 1960s, she worked increasingly in television, with the occasional film role such as Panic Button (1964).

-Parker's best-known screen role was playing Baroness Elsa Schraeder in the 1965 Oscar-winning musical The Sound of Music.
+Parker's best-known screen role was playing Baroness Elsa von Schraeder in the 1965 Oscar-winning musical The Sound of Music.

 In 1966, she played an alcoholic widow in the crime drama Warning Shot, a talent scout who discovers a Hollywood star in The Oscar, and a rich alcoholic in An American Dream.
 From the late 1960s, she focused on television roles.

 In 1963, Parker appeared in the medical drama The Eleventh Hour in the episode "Why Am I Grown So Cold?", for which she was nominated for an Emmy Award as Outstanding Single Performance by an Actress in a Leading Role.
 In 1964, she appeared in the episode "A Land More Cruel" on Breaking Point.
 In 1968, she portrayed a spy in How to Steal the World, a film originally shown as the two-part concluding episodes of The Man from U.N.C.L.E..